madkins23/go-slog/verify/README.md

 contain a function with a name of the pattern `TestVerify<tag_name>` where `<tag_name>` will likely be something like `PhsymZerolog` or `SlogJSON`.

-The first line in `Test_slog` creates a new test suite.
+The first line in `TestVerifySlogJSON` creates a new test suite.
 The argument to the `NewSlogTestSuite` function is an [`infra.Creator`](../infra/creator.go) object, which is responsible for creating new `slog.Logger` (and optionally `slog.Handler`) objects during testing.
-In this case an appropriate factory is created by the `creator.Slog` function that is already defined in the `creator` package.
+In this case an appropriate factory is created by the `Creator` function that is already defined in the `slogjson` package.
 In order to test a new handler instance
 (one that has not been tested in this repository) it is necessary to [create a new `infra.Creator`](#creators) for it.